legendary-bro/Better-Pokecord/README.md

 # Better Pokecord

-An ahk script designed to spawn pokemon in addition to make catching/interacting with the market easier, and in general cut down on the amount of typing Pokecord requires.
+An ahk script designed to cut down on the amount of typing Pokecord requires.
+Features include visual menus for the shop and market.
+Macros to help you catch, sell, trade and buy Pokemon.
+And macros to spam messages to level or spawn Pokemon.

-This isn't a self bot and its not gonna auto catch stuff for you.
-You have other options aside from this if that's what you're after.
+__*This isn't a self bot and its not going to auto catch stuff for you.*__ You have other options aside from this if that's what you're after.
 I designed this with the intent of still being able to use Discord as I normally do.
-I just wanted to make the catching, spawning, inventory, market commands etc less typing intensive if I was interacting with Pokecord.
+I just wanted to make the commands etc less typing intensive if I was interacting with Pokecord.
 I'm learning the ahk language in my free time and just uploading my work to GitHub.
 If you use it, great, if you think its shit, great, if you wanna help out with the project, fantastic, send me a pull request.

 ## Table of Contents